DavidMercier/NIMS/doc/models_thin_films.rst

-Where :math:`E_\text{f}` and :math:`E_\text{s}` are the Young's Modulus of the coating and substrate, :math:`t_\text{f}` and :math:`t_\text{s}` are the coating and substrate thickness, and :math:`\alpha` is the semi-angle of the cone material which supports the load (estimated to 32.48°from measurements on bulk materials).
+Where :math:`E_\text{f}` and :math:`E_\text{s}` are the Young's Modulus of the coating and substrate, :math:`t_\text{f}` and :math:`t_\text{s}` are the coating and substrate thickness, and :math:`\alpha` is the semi-angle of the cone material which supports the load.
 In fact, by assuming that the material thickness is very much greater than the contact radius, it is possible to replace in the previous equation :math:`tan\alpha` by :math:`2\pi = 32.48°`.
-Finally, by assuming that the substrate is very much thicker than the coating :math:`t_\text{s} >> t_\text{f}`, the equation :eq:`bull_contact_modulus` can be rewritten :
+Finally, by assuming that the substrate is very much thicker than the coating :math:`(t_\text{s} >> t_\text{f})`, the equation :eq:`bull_contact_modulus` can be rewritten :

     .. math:: E^{'} = \frac{1}{\frac{1}{E_\text{f}} \left[\frac{2t_\text{f}}{\pi a_\text{c} + 2t_\text{f}} \right] + \frac{1}{E_\text{s}} \left[\frac{\pi a_\text{c}}{\pi a_\text{c} + 2t_\text{f}} \right]}
             :label: bec_bull_contact_modulus

-This last equation from Bull S.J. is exactly the same equation :eq:`bec_Eeq` as proposed by Bec et al. in 2006, with a unique difference which is the use of the non reduced form of the Young's moduli of the coating and substrate by Bull S.J..
+This last equation from Bull S.J. is exactly the same as equation :eq:`bec_Eeq`, proposed by Bec et al. in 2006, with a unique difference which is the use by Bull S.J. of the non reduced form of the Young's moduli of the coating and the substrate.

 Elastic properties of a thin film on a multilayer system
 ###############################################################